Bobby Winkelman

 Robert "Bobby" Winkelman (January 26, 1948 – December 26, 2023) was an American singer, songwriter, guitarist, and bassist.
-He was a founding member of the East Bay band The Epics.

 Career

+He was a founding member of the East Bay band The Epics, based in Walnut Creek, in 1966 to mid 1967.
+The Epics were Bobby Winkelman, Nino Rugirello, Ed Flickenger, Ric Oxley, and Jimmy Fulton.
 At age 17, the band released its AM hit single record, with its side A, "Humpty Dumpty", and side B, "Homesick", on radio station KFRC, in 1966.

 In 1967, he became a founding member of psychedelic rock band Frumious Bandersnatch.
 While together, the band released only a three-song EP in 1968 before splitting a year later.
 Winkelman's unreleased recordings with the band would later be compiled on the A Young Man's Song (1996) and Golden Sons of Libra (2003) albums.

 He later became a performing, recording member in the Steve Miller Band, for which he wrote, sang, and played his original song, "Good Morning", as well as other album tracks that appeared on their 1970 album Steve Miller Band Number 5, on Capitol Records.
 He also played and sang on Miller's 1972 Anthology album.

 In 1975, Bobby got a solo record deal with Warner Bros.
 Record Company, and they released his album with Bonaroo, Bonaroo, with his original songs, "Life's Sweet Song", "Dream On", Melody Maker", "Spirit of a Dead Man", "I See the Light" and "Let's Go Down to the River".

 In 1977, he contributed a co-authored song titled, "My Own Space", with lyrics by Jason Cooper, to the Steve Miller Book Of Dreams album.

 In 1995, Bobby, as a record producer and music publisher of the band, Frumious Bandersnatch, released Nuggets From The Golden State: The Berkeley EP's", on the Big Beat Records label.